devcontainers/images/src/miniconda/README.md

 #### Installing Node.js

-Given JavaScript front-end web client code written for use in conjunction with a Python back-end often requires the use of Node.js-based utilities to build, this container also includes `nvm` so that you can easily install Node.js.

-Also, you can use a [Node feature](https://github.com/devcontainers/features/tree/main/src/node) to install any version of Node by adding the following to `.devcontainer.json`:
+Given JavaScript front-end web client code written for use in conjunction with a Python back-end often requires the use of Node.js-based utilities to build, you can use a [Node feature](https://github.com/devcontainers/features/tree/main/src/node) to install any version of Node by adding the following to `.devcontainer.json`:

 ```json
 {